6abrielle/20220870-Research-Repository/reflective-journal.md

 # Relective Journal

-*Note: The reflections under question headings are generally responses to given prompts, although I have amended, arranged and added to them to suit me.
-My own unprompted thoughs and reflections can be found in paragraphs under each section.
-You can also find additional reflective comments throughout other parts of my repository.*
+*Note: The reflections under question headings are generally responses to given prompts, although I have amended, arranged and added to them to suit me.*

 ## Week 1
 ## *Visual Programming with Scratch*